-From California: The product is free of Maconellicoccus hirsutus, listroderes costirostris, Naupactus leucoloma, Aceria tulipae, Ditylenchus destructor, Ditylenchus dipsaci, Puccinia allii, Puccinia asparagi, and Urocystis cepulae.
+From California: The product is free of Listroderes costirostris, Naupactus leucoloma, Aceria tulipae, Ditylenchus destructor, Ditylenchus dipsaci, Botryotinia porri, Puccinia allii, Puccinia asparagi, and Urocystis cepulae.
+The product must be appropriately packaged, identified, and free of vegetable residues, soil, snails, and slugs.

 From Idaho: The product is free of Ditylenchus destructor, Ditylenchus dipsaci, Puccinia allii, and Puccinia asparagi.
+The product must be appropriately packaged, identified, and free of vegetable residues, soil, snails, and slugs.